 Get the Help You Need

-At Oshman & MIrisola, our attorneys are happy to offer resources and information to those suffering from cerebral palsy and their families.
+At The Oshman Firm, our attorneys are happy to offer resources and information to those suffering from cerebral palsy and their families.
 We are attorneys who represent families harmed by cerebral palsy and other conditions as a result of doctor error during birth.
 If this has happened to you, please contact us at (800) 400-8182 or contact us online.